Selecting Informative Contexts Improves Language Model Finetuning: Information Gain Filtration

 where $T_{\textsc{Skip}}$ is a free ``threshold'' parameter for deciding which $IG(X)$ values are sufficiently high to warrant backpropagation.

 Following this definition, we can apply a greedy policy for filtering examples during fine-tuning:

-By filtering examples in this way, we aim to reduce the effect of variability in data order observed in previous work \cite{dodge2020finetuning} and expect to improve the performance of our language model.
+By filtering examples in this way, we aim to reduce the effect of variability in data order observed in previous work \cite{dodge2020finetuning}, and improve the generalizability of our training set \cite{mosbach2020stability}.
+By doing this, we expect to improve the performance of our language model.
 We call this technique \textit{Information Gain Filtration} or simply \textit{IGF}.